jacksonvaldez/tea_subscription/README.md

 - customer_id
 - subscription_id

-Update a subscription for a customer.(Cancel or continue a previous subscription) `PATCH /customer_subscriptions`
+Update a subscription for a customer.(Cancel or continue a previous subscription).
+`PATCH /customer_subscriptions`

 Required params: